Skip to content

 The clock timing diagram (part b) shows the regular square wave that drives this — state only updates at specific points in the clock cycle, so the circuit steps forward in discrete, predictable ticks rather than continuously reacting to every input change.

-The most basic memory element is the RS latch, built from two cross-coupled NAND gates.
+The most basic memory element is the RS latch or flip-flop, built from two cross-coupled NOR gates.
 It has two inputs — Set (SS) and Reset (RR) — and two complementary outputs QQ and QQ'.

-RS latch circuit: two cross-coupled NAND gates with inputs R and S, outputs Q and Q'
+RS latch circuit: two cross-coupled NOR gates with inputs R and S, outputs Q and Q'

 The cross-coupling is what gives the latch memory: each gate’s output feeds back into the other gate’s input, so the circuit holds its last state even after the inputs return to 0.